oracle-devrel/cd3-automation-toolkit/docs/launch-from-local.md

       ```

 !!!
 Caution
-    If you are launching the container in cloud, Please make sure to use a private server or a bastion connected server with restricted access(i.e. not publicly available) to host the container.
+    If launching the container in cloud, make sure to use a private server or a bastion connected server with restricted access(i.e. not publicly available) to host the container.

 * Run  ```docker ps``` to see running containers on the system.
 <br><br>